bkarst/branding-kits/redpill/survey.md

 What city?

 I'm going to ask you some questions.
 Things might get personal.
 But it’s ok.
-Your schoolmates or adults at your school won't see what you say.
+Your schoolmates or adults at your school will never see what you say.
+Your parents are the only ones with permission allowed to view your answers.
+Is this ok with you?

 There are no right or wrong answers but I appreciate your genuine response.